hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 hidden: false
 ---

 We've provided a set of deployment templates to speed up the build.
 Once you complete the setup, we'll run through basic operations to get you familiar with the solution and the underlying AWS services.
-If you want a deeper understanding of how the services work, take a look through the code.
-We've added comments to signpost what's happening in each section.
+To gain a better understanding of how the services operate, refer to the code with accompanying comments that explain each section's purpose.

 {{% notice note %}}
-The solution you are about to deploy is an example.
-Use this lab and the accompanying code to create your own version that meets your specific cost optimization needs.
+Please note that the provided solution serves as an illustrative reference.
+Feel free to leverage this lab and the accompanying code as a foundation to build a customized version tailored to your specific cost optimization needs.
 {{% /notice %}}

 Deployment is a three step process.

-1. Deploy AWS services
+1. Setup AWS services
 2. Perform a manual run to copy the first batch of data
 3. Setup Amazon QuickSight and import an example dashboard